apache/druid/docs/content/design/index.md

 For more details, please see [Deep storage dependency](../dependencies/deep-storage.html).

 #### Metadata storage
-The metadata storage holds various shared system metadata such as segment availability information and task information.
+The metadata storage holds various shared system metadata such as segment usage information and task information.
 This is typically going to be a traditional RDBMS like PostgreSQL or MySQL.

 For more details, please see [Metadata storage dependency](../dependencies/metadata-storage.html)